This Eggplant and Italian Sausage Gratin is bursting with fabulous Italian flavor. A delicious, make-ahead, dinner party

 - Leftovers are delicious.
 They can be warmed up in the oven or in the microwave.
 The flavors almost get better, if that’s possible!

 - I love to serve these Artisan Dinner Rolls or this Ridiculously Easy Focaccia Bread with our eggplant gratin.
 The rolls can be made ahead and frozen.
 Take them out of the freezer a few hours before dinner and warm in the oven for 5-10 minutes.
 They’re perfect to sop up the wonderful sauce, no butter needed!

 This Eggplant and Italian Sausage Gratin is bursting with delicious, universally beloved Italian flavor.
 It's a dinner party worthy meal that can be made in advance and just popped in the oven at the last minute!

-- 2 medium eggplant sliced 1/2 inch thick
+- 2 medium eggplant sliced in 1/2-inch thick rounds

 - 3 tablespoons extra virgin olive oil